 The indicative mood is used to express the world of reality.
-This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido and futuro and compound tenses including: perfecto, pasado anterior, pluscuamperfecto and futuro compuesto.
+This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido and futuro and compound tenses including: perfecto, pluscuamperfecto, pretérito anterior and futuro compuesto.
 Read more on how these tenses are used in Spanish.

 Simple tenses